 In this Division —

-“child”, in relation to a negotiated placement agreement, means the child in respect of whom the agreement is made.
+child, in relation to a negotiated placement agreement, means the child in respect of whom the agreement is made.

 75. Negotiated placement agreement

 (1) Where the parents of a child are unable to care for the child, the parents acting together and the CEO may enter into an agreement under which the CEO is required to make a placement arrangement for the child.